-Live course meeting time: Live meetings via Zoom will occur every week on Fridays at 12:30 p.m.
-ET or Tuesdays @ 12:00 p.m.
-ET starting in Jan 2022.
+Live course meeting time: Live meetings via Zoom will occur every week on Mondays at 1:30 p.m.
+ET.

-All course meetings are optional, though because of the step-by-step nature of this course, they are highly encouraged for direct instruction, personal artistic guidance, class community, and to ensure understanding.
-They will be recorded for scheduling convenience.
-Students who are unable to attend live lessons will still be able to follow along with the step-by-step instruction in a recorded version of this class, which will be posted on Canvas later in the day each Friday.
-This course emphasizes that art is for everyone and values the heart of homeschooling where flexibility is a top priority.
+Regular attendance is highly encouraged for direct instruction, personal artistic guidance, class community, and to ensure understanding.
+However, meetings will be recorded for students who are unable to attend live lessons.
+The recorded version of this class will be posted on Canvas within a few days.
+This course emphasizes that art is for all and values the heart of homeschooling where flexibility is a top priority.

 Weekly in-class assignments may include:

 - Interactive discussion of concepts, artworks, artists, and art history

 - Preliminary sketches

 - In-class practice of skills being learned and mastered

 - Use of elements and principles of design related to composition